minithb/expo-bitcoin-purchase/README.md

 To test Stripe webhooks on local environment, check out [this](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local) guide.
 You can also use [Stripe VS Code extension](https://stripe.com/blog/stripe-extension-for-vs-code).

 _Note: If you're using MacBook with M1(Apple Silicon) chip, the Stripe VS Code extension may not detect the `stripe-cli` installed on your machine, if it asks for path to executable, use this path - `/usr/local/bin/stripe`_

+**Publish or share the app**:

+If you want to publish the app, run the `expo login` command to login.
+Then, run the `expo publish` command.
+Read more [here](https://docs.expo.dev/introduction/walkthrough/#publish-and-share-your-app).

 # Technology Stack